-Meanwhile American workers once again were choosing this day as a means of protesting their situation and for stating their demands.
-Spies’ words, spoken upon hearing his sentence now resonated.
+Meanwhile, American workers once again were choosing this day as a means of protesting their situation and stating their demands.
+The words Spies had spoken upon hearing his sentence, now resonated.
 He said:

 If you think that by hanging us, you can stamp out the labour movement – the movement from which the downtrodden millions, the millions who toil in want and misery — the wage slaves – expect salvation – if this is your opinion, then hang us!
 Here you will tread upon a spark, but here, and there, behind you, and in front of you, and everywhere, flames blaze up.
 It is a subterranean fire.
 You cannot put it out.
 The ground is on fire upon which you stand.

 Today, if you visit Forest Park, Illinois, you can see a monument to the Haymarket Martyrs.
-Erected in 1893, it pays tribute to the workers unjustly convicted and now buried there.
+Erected in 1893, it pays tribute to the workers unjustly convicted and buried there.
 A statue to the police officers who died during the riot was dedicated four years earlier.
 A more recent statue by Mary Brodder has also been erected in Chicago.

 May Day in Canada